Gupo-33/Infinite-Rotation/README.md

 # The Game
 The concept of infinite rotation is that you do not control the player's movement (this sounds weird, I'll explain in a second).
-Instead, you can affect the movement by changing direction (counterclockwise or clockwise) and the speed (speed up or slow down).
+Instead, you can affect the movement by changing direction (counterclockwise or clockwise) and speed (speed up or slow down).
 But no matter what you do, you will continue to *rotate* around the boss *infinitely*.

 # Controls